Skip to main content

 Equine Viral Arteritis (EVA) is a venereal and respiratory disease which can affect horses, mules and donkeys.
 It is a notifiable disease in all stallions, and in mares that have been mated or inseminated within 14 days.
 The disease is common in warmblood horses on the continent.
 The disease does not affect humans.

-If notifiable disease is suspected, contact the DAERA Helpline on 0300 200 7840 or your local DAERA Direct Regional Office.
+If notifiable disease is suspected, contact DAERA on 0300 200 7840 or your local DAERA Direct Regional Office.
 Failure to do so is an offence

 Vaccination